 In our travels we have experienced varying architectural styles throughout the Yucatan.
 Many Maya sites were built using a combination of these styles.
 Uxmal and other sites located on the Puuc Route are comprised of only one architectural influence that comes directly from the Maya.

 Puuc architecture is easily identified.
-The lower sections of the buildings are plain and made of small arches or entrance ways.
+The lower sections of the buildings are plain, have rounded corners, and are made of small arches or entrance ways.
 Upper sections are highly decorated and reflect a distinct layering of stone work.
 Ornate carvings include serpents, lattice work, and pillars.

 Puuc construction used a system of cut veneer stones set into a concrete core.
 This is an improvement over the previous construction method of using stones held together with plaster.
 This advanced construction method allowed for slightly larger and more stable interior rooms and may account for the excellent condition of many of the thousand-year-old buildings at Uxmal, Labna, Sayil and Kabna.